garganscript/purescript-reactix/README.md

 1. Safe DOM props:
   * Make sure each element only takes the correct props
-  * Translate some props with minimal and efficient wrapping
 2. Refs
   * Test forwardRef
 3. Context